Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: Methodology

 \subsection{Prompt engineering}

-To optimize GPT's coding performance, we evaluated results from different prompting combinations, varying the following features of the codebook and the example sentences:
+To optimize LLMs' coding performance, different prompting combinations can to be evaluated on the validation set.
+In our case, we experimented with the following elements of the codebook:

-\paragraph{Tasks} Indicates whether the model is prompted to code a single task at a time, or the three tasks simultaneously, for each text that is provided in input.
+\paragraph{Tasks} Indicates whether the model is prompted to code a single task at a time or the three tasks simultaneously for each text that is provided in input.
 In the former case, the model outputs a single label for each text, while in the latter it generates three, one for each task.
-For example, in Table \ref{tab:main1}, we prompted the model to code task 1 alone, except in the last two rows, were we ask to code all tasks.
-The idea behind the second option is to use shared information in the hierarchical coding scheme, and to make the coding process more efficient, as the model does not have to be run three times on the same instance to provide a label for each task.
+For example, in Figure \ref{fig:main1}, we prompted the model to code all the three tasks together in the column "multi-task".
+The motivation is to allow the model to use shared information in the hierarchical coding scheme and to make the coding process more efficient, as the model does not have to be run three times on the same instance to provide a label for each task.

-\paragraph{Label descriptions} Indicates different degrees of explanation of the labels provided to the model, from a long and comprehensive explanation to a concise one to none.
-We experimented with all three variants to code task 1 (type of paternal involvement), where labels have complex semantics.
+\paragraph{Label descriptions} Indicates different degrees of explanation of the labels provided to the model.
+From no description, to a short description, to a long and comprehensive one (as the labels' description provided in the codebook).
+We experimented with all the three variants to code task 1 (type of paternal involvement), where labels have complex semantics.
 In contrast, we coded the second (explicitness) and third (normativeness) tasks with self-explanatory labels.
 Further explanation is in these cases redundant and hence not provided to the model.

 \paragraph{Number of example sentences} We experimented with both few-shot and zero-shot learning.
 In the former case, we provided 15 labeled Swedish text examples to the model after the instructions and the definition of the labels.
 In the zero-shot case, we provided none.